 This amount makes six to seven dozen.

-Modern-day tips (not part of the original recipe): Refrigerate batter for at least one hour before rolling and cutting cookies.
+Modern-day tips (not part of the original recipe): Refrigerate dough for at least one hour before rolling and cutting cookies.
 Bake in a quick oven (375°) for approximately 8 to 10 minutes or until the edges begin to brown.

 In 1933, Girl Scouts of Greater Philadelphia Council baked cookies and sold them in the city’s gas and electric company windows at just 23 cents per box of 44 cookies.
 Girls began raising funds for their local Girl Scout council, and in 1934, Greater Philadelphia became the first council to sell commercially baked cookies.